Maurice Garin: 1903 Tour de France

-The Tour de France began to promote a new daily sports newspaper, L'Auto ahead of the largest paper in France, Le Vélo, which sold 80,000 copies a day.
-Some of Le Vélos advertisers had disagreed with the paper's support for Alfred Dreyfus, a soldier found guilty on trumped up charges of selling secrets to the Germans but eventually acquitted after being sent to Devil's Island.
-The Tour was to promote their new rival paper, L'Auto.
+The Tour de France was established to promote a new daily sports newspaper, L'Auto which was startted as a rival to the then largest paper in France, Le Vélo, which sold 80,000 copies a day.
+Some of Le Vélos advertisers had disagreed with that paper's support for Alfred Dreyfus, an officer found guilty on trumped up charges of selling secrets to the Germans, who would be eventually acquitted after being long jailed on Devil's Island.
+The Tour was to promote their new anti-Dreyfus rival paper, L'Auto.

 The editor, Henri Desgrange, planned a five-week race from 31 May to 5 July.
 This proved too daunting and only 15 entered.
 Desgrange cut the length to 19 days and offered a daily allowance.

 The race began at the Au Reveil Matin café at a crossroads in Montgeron, south of Paris, and ended in Ville-d'Avray, another suburb, having circuited France in six days of racing over 2,428 km.
 One stage, between Nantes and Paris, was 471 km.
 Sixty riders started at an entry fee of 10 francs – €87.50 today with inflation – and 21 finished.
 Garin won 3,000 francs (approx €10,500 at 2008 values) for finishing first in 94h 33m 14s, or 6,125 francs (approx €21,500 at 2008 values) in all with his other prizes.
 Lucien Pothier was second and Fernand Augereau third.